 One of the seminal free jazz figures, Bill Dixon made his mark as a player, organizer, and educator in a career that spanned more than 50 years.
-Dixon was a jaggedly lyrical trumpeter -- his delivery was as vocalic as that of any free jazz trumpeter except perhaps Lester Bowie.
+Dixon was a jaggedly lyrical trumpeter -- his delivery was as vocalic as that of any free jazz trumpeter, except perhaps Lester Bowie.
 As an improviser, he was somewhat similar in temperament to Ornette Coleman, yet his compositional style differed greatly from the altoist.
 Dixon's work featured open space, wide intervals that did not imply a specific key or mode, and dark backdrops owing to the use of two or more double bassists.
-His art was eminently thoughtful even as it can be viscerally exciting.
+His art was eminently thoughtful even as was viscerally exciting.

 Dixon grew up in New York City.
 His first studies were in painting.
-He didn't become a musician until he was discharged from the Navy following World War II.
-Dixon met Cecil Taylor in 1951 and the two began playing together, along with other likeminded young musicians.
+He didn't become a musician until he was discharged from the Army following World War II.
+He met Cecil Taylor in 1951 and the two began playing together, along with other likeminded young musicians.
 In the early '60s, he formed a quartet with saxophonist Archie Shepp.
 The band recorded the self-titled Archie Shepp-Bill Dixon Quartet LP for Savoy in 1962 (Dixon was briefly the artistic director in charge of jazz for the label).
 In 1964, Dixon organized the October Revolution in Jazz, a festival of new music held at the Cellar Cafe in Manhattan.
 About 40 groups played, including the cream of the era's free jazz crop.
 Out of this grew the Jazz Composer's Guild, a musician's cooperative founded in 1964 that included Dixon, Shepp, Roswell Rudd, Cecil Taylor, Paul Bley, and Carla Bley, among others.
 In 1967 he recorded an album of his music for RCA.
 Also that year, he founded the Free Conservatory of the University of the Streets, a music education program for inner-city youth in New York.
 Beginning in 1968, Dixon taught at Bennington College in Vermont.
 He was a visiting faculty member at the University of Wisconsin in 1971-1972, then returned to Bennington, where in 1973 he founded the Black Music Division.
 At Bennington, Dixon mentored a number of contemporary free jazz musicians, including alto saxophonist Marco Eneidi and drummer Jackson Krall.